retypeapp/retype/components/image.md

 If an image is configured on a separate line, Retype includes extra functionality for the custom alignment of images on the page.
 For instance, you can specify the left or right alignment of an image and have the text flow around the image.
 Check out the [Image alignment :icon-image:](image-alignment-demo.md) demo.

 !!!
-If an image is defined inline with other text on the same line, the image will be treated as an inline image and Retype alignment options will be ignored.
+If an image is defined inline with other text on the same line, the image will be treated as an inline image and the following Retype alignment options will be ignored.
 !!!

-An additional `plus` option for Blog pages or pages with `layout: central` will help to position the image slightly overlapping the left or right content margins.
+An additional **plus** option for Blog pages or pages with `layout: central` will help to position the image slightly overlapping the left or right content margins.

 Position | Markdown | Description
 --- | --- | ---